 Who We Are

-The Resilience Resource was founded out of a passion and vision to develop and implement resources, response, and care within collaborative community that would result in God’s story of redemption and restoration reflected in the thriving and resilient lives of those serving on the front lines of crisis response and challenging contexts, either in their country of origin or in the farthest corners of the earth.
+The Resilience Resource was founded out of a passion and vision to develop and implement resources, response, and care within collaborative community resulting in redemption and restoration as reflected in the thriving and resilient lives of those serving on the front lines of crisis response and challenging contexts, either in their country of origin or in the farthest corners of the earth.

 Pastor, Chaplain, Mental Health First Aid Instructor